halfong/bruss/README.md

 ### Size (use $sizes )

-Each key in $colors will be generated into classes, for example key:'44':
+Each key in $sizes will be generated into classes, for example key:'44':

 `.w-full`,`.h-full` : set 'width' or 'height' to 100%